Shyp/go-dberror/README.md

 > null value in column \"id\" violates not-null constraint

-This library attempts to parse those error messages and return error messages that you can expose via your REST API.
+This library attempts to parse those error messages and return error messages that you can expose via your API.

 > No id was provided.
 Please provide a id